Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 6. Lavazza Espresso Italiano Coffee Blend

-How coffee beans for espresso differ
+How do coffee beans for espresso differ?

 While the coffee beans themselves aren't that different, coffee beans for espresso are usually roasted longer than those for drip coffee.